 Drain inspections are beneficial because a well-maintained system can save you time and money on repairs and upgrades down the line.
 Art Rooter Sewer & Drain uses state-of-the-art equipment for commercial drain inspections and maintenance.

 Art also specializes in video drain inspection for both residential and commercial clients.
-Using a high definition camera and light attached to a cable, inspections are thorough and efficient.
+Using a high definition camera and light, inspections are thorough and efficient.
 Your inspector can easily identify blockages and determine what future maintenance work may be needed.
 Video diagnostics enable your inspector to source the problem without having to drill or dig into flooring or a lot area, unless it’s necessary to remove an obstruction.

-Scheduling a drain system inspection prior to or at the on-set of the rainy season is highly recommended.
+Schedule a drain inspection early.
 Seasonal storms can be unpredictable, and you want to be sure your system is functioning properly.

 Art Rooter Sewer & Drain, a division of the highly reputable Art Plumbing AC & Electric, is a family-owned business that has been serving South Florida for over 30 years.
 State licensed and certified, we pride ourselves on being able to solve your drainage system problem the first time, while saving you time and money in the process.

 Art services clients in Palm Beach, Broward, and Miami-Dade counties.
 No drain inspection job is too big or too small!
-We encourage you to be well prepared for the rainy and hurricane season this year.
+Be prepared this hurricane season.
 Contact us to schedule an inspection today!
 We’re here to help.